OlivierLD/raspberry-coffee/JupyterNotebooks/deep.learning.crash.course/TRANSCRIPT.md

 We will also provide here several Python scripts, that can reproduce the features illustrated in the Notebooks, but without comments and graphics.

+- _All_ the softwares mentioned in this document are free and Open Source.
+- _All_ the code for you to replay _all_ the examples in this documents are available in the project hosting this document, or on the web (in which cases links will be provided).

 ### Deep Learning and AI
 ![Where](./img/01fig01.jpg)